Computational Materials Science Centers and Projects around the World

-- MICCoM, led by Giulia Galli
+- MICCoM, at the University of Chicago, led by Giulia Galli

 A new Center for Computational Design of Functional Strongly Correlated Materials and Theoretical Spectroscopy dedicated to develop next-generation methods and software to accurately describe electronic properties in complex strongly correlated materials, as well as a companion database to predict targeted properties with energy-related application to thermoelectric materials.

-- MAGIC, led by Priya Vashishta
+- MAGIC, at USC, led by Priya Vashishta

 This Center intends to develop open-source software and carry out experiments in partnership with labs at Stanford University and the University of California, Berkeley.
 The open-source software, materials simulation and experimental data generated by the center will be distributed to the science community.